ppi/docs/en/book/application.rst

         ), $modules);

 .. tip::
     The configuration shown above is not exhaustive.
-For a complete listing of available configuration options please check the sections in the  :doc:`/reference/index` chapter.
+For a complete listing of the available configuration options please check the sections in the  :doc:`/reference/index` chapter.

 The datasource.yml file
 -----------------------